 Exposing your genitals to another person is considered indecent exposure and a violation of Colorado law.
 Masturbating in public is also considered indecent exposure.
 Indecent exposure is a class 1 misdemeanor in Colorado and can result in up to 18 months in prison and a $5,000 fine.
 A conviction for indecent exposure may also require you to register as a sex offender.

 Call us for help...

 If you were accused of public indecency, please contact us at Colorado Legal Defense Group.
-Our caring Colorado DUI lawyers have many years of experience representing clients who have been charged with indecent exposure or public indecency.
+Our Colorado defense lawyers have many years of experience representing clients who have been charged with indecent exposure or public indecency.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-7-301